 - suicidal thoughts

 Children and younger people using the medication are particularly at risk of these side effects.
-In March 2020, the FDA strengthened their warning about the adverse effects.
+In March 2020, the

-Report any worsening asthma symptoms to a doctor.
+A person should report any worsening asthma symptoms to a doctor.
 If Singulair triggers an allergic reaction, seek immediate medical assistance.